gtema/gtema.github.io/content/posts/rethinking-openstack-auth-authz.md

 complicates policy management.

 - Lack of possibility to integrate external authorization systems.
-This is often necessary when OpenStack is just one offering in the service potfolio of the CSP.
+This is often necessary when OpenStack is just one offering in the service portfolio of the CSP.

 - Lack of service accounts concept.
 There is often a misunderstanding that OpenStack user != human.
-Modelling service account as a user with a set of application credentials can be used.
-However in a case of allowing Workflows consume cloud resources such accounts are very dynamic and usually cannot be mapped to the application credential.
+Modeling service account as a user with a set of application credentials can be used.
+However in a case of allowing Workflows to consume cloud resources such accounts are very dynamic and usually cannot be mapped to the application credential.
 In addition to that controlling credentials of such account is more complex than it could be.
 Application